 - Avoid inflexible directives.

-A Will is one of the most important documents in anyone’s life and may have a major impact on your loved ones.
+A will is one of the most important documents in anyone’s life and it may have a major impact on your loved ones.
 Regard a valid will as part of your legacy.